ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/encryption-at-rest.markdown

-# Encryption : Encryption At Rest
+# Encryption: Encryption At Rest

 Encryption at rest is implemented at the storage layer, using Daniel J. Bernstein's `XChaCha20-Poly1305` authenticated encryption algorithm.